Fantasy Book Recommendations: 11 Best Of All Time

 I don’t want to downplay the excellence or appeal of other types of fantasy books.
-So, if you’re looking for an excellent list of the best fantasy novels that are a bit lighter and a smaller jump from regular fiction, head on over to Beyond the Bookends.
-I also recently put together my list of the best YA Fantasy books.
+If you’re looking for something a bit lighter, you can see my list of the best YA Fantasy books.

 In this post you’ll find the books that truly define the high fantasy genre.
 These fantasy book recommendations are similar to the more familiar Game of Thrones series in terms of world-building, complexity, magic, creatures, and sheer volume of content.
 This list will help you decide which fantasy book or series is right for you based on what you normally read.